Sharan099/Sharan099/README.md

 </div>

 > Note: these stat cards rely on third-party hosted services (Vercel/Heroku) that occasionally rate-limit or go down.
-If images don't render, refresh the page â€” it's not a broken link.
+If images still don't render after this fix, self-host your own instance of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats#deploy-on-your-own) to avoid shared rate limits.

 ---